hazelweakly/hazelweakly.me/src/_resume/cv.md

 | Staff SRE | Eden Health | Sept.
 2021--Present

 Eden Health is a healthtech startup focused on providing Concierge Health for every employee.

 As the first Security-focused Systems Reliability Engineer, I helped scope and prioritize security related initiatives that balanced current business needs while keeping future opportunities open.
-Additionally, as part of embracing the Staff engineering role of soft leadership, I dedicated time to working on developer experience from a holistic approach.
+This being a startup, I also utilized my other skillsets and contributed in efforts spanning developer experience, design systems, and architecture.

+#### Soft Engineering Leadership

+- Revamped developer on-boarding documentation and integrated a discoverable bootstrapping mechanism into projects, reducing on-boarding time by over 80% and enabling future automation opportunities.
-Part of that work resulted in redesigning how Eden Health thinks of developer environments, getting buy-in across the engineering and product organizations, and shepherding adaption of the chosen solution.
+- Redesigned the approach to developer environments, getting buy-in across the engineering and product organizations, and shepherding adaption of the chosen solution.
+- Shepherded and initiated vendor procurements to enable higher security, cost savings, and developer efficiency.
+- Assisted with adaption of `open-telemetry` in the front-end by bringing awareness of benefits, improving knowledge sharing, and delivering an internal talk on the results.

+#### Developer Experience

+- Developed an environment specification DSL in Nix in order to centralize and codify domain knowledge, automate basic local environment checking, and allow for rapid iteration across all codebases.
+- Architected and built modular environments using the Nix environment DSL, eliminating developer re-work and toil caused by environment and tooling mismatches.
-Another part of that work resulted in the creation of a design system code repo that worked across React, React Native, and allowed for seamless collaboration between design, product, and engineering teams.
+- Created a cross-platform codebase for a design system that worked across React and React Native, allowing for seamless collaboration between design, product, and engineering teams.

-- Helped build out the developer environments using Nix shells to create reproducible and ephemeral environments that were fully consistent between developers and CI; virtually eliminating rework and toil caused by environment mismatches.
-- Revamped documentation regarding on-boarding for developers and integrated a discoverable bootstrapping mechanism into projects to create cross-team consistency, reducing on-boarding time significantly and creating ample automation opportunities.
+#### Security

-- Prioritized and built out the infrastructure required to adopt a mesh VPN solution as part of implementing zero trust networking.
+- Built out the infrastructure required to adopt a mesh VPN solution as part of implementing Zero Trust Networking.
-- Worked with the Director of Security to help mitigate critical vulnerabilities as they came up.
-- Built a design system for front-end development to facilitate integration and cooperation between design and engineering.
-- Implemented authoring, consuming, and publishing infrastructure for using private package registries, enabling consumption of internal libraries in a secure and ergonomic manner.
-- Building upon the previous developer environments, I developed a build environment DSL in Nix to generate complex and reusable environments using a consistent and centralized framework.
-This centralized and codified domain knowledge, and allowed for rapid iteration across N repos.
-- Assisted with multiple critical vendor procurements, carefully selecting vendors to meet business needs with an eye towards saving money and increasing developer efficiency.
-The vendor procurements are expected to be finalized in Q3 2022 and achieve break-even cost savings by EOY 2022.
-- Assisted with adaption of modern observability infrastructure in the front-end, including creating and developing a javascript helper library and full Open Telemetry demo, and delivering an internal talk on the subject.
+- Rolled out and fully integrated self-hosted package registries, enabling SBOM auditing, reducing CI failures, and increasing CI install speeds by 2x.

 :::